What Is Facebook Organic Reach?

 How to Increase Facebook Organic Reach

 You need a good base to work on, so having many followers on your Facebook page is important.
-If you don’t have at least 20K-30K, this method's benefit will not be big enough.
+Few people will see your posts if you don’t have at least 20K-30K.

 This involves paying Facebook for this service, but as we will see later, the benefits justify the costs since you can target a larger audience organically.

-This is the most important step of this technique.
-We will use Facebook's ‘Boost Post’ to get our posts in front of more people, but not all people.
+This is the most crucial method to get your posts in front of more people.

 At this stage, we don’t want to reach anyone even if it meets the criteria of our target audience, but we want to go after our Fans and their friends.